-In accordance with the 2010 Law and other applicable regulations, in particular CSSF Circular 11/512 as amended by the CSSF Circular 18/698, the Management Company uses a risk-management process which enables it to monitor and to measure the exposure of the Company to market, liquidity and counterparty risks, and to all other risks, including operational risks, which are material for the Company.
+In accordance with the 2010 Law and other applicable regulations, in particular CSSF Circular 11/512, as amended by CSSF Circular 18/698, the Umbrella Fund uses a risk-management process which enables it to monitor and to measure the exposure of the Umbrella Fund to market, liquidity and counterparty risks, and to all other risks, including operational risks, which are material for the Umbrella Fund.

-Each Fund may invest, according to its investment policy and within the limits laid down in the Section Investment Restrictions, in financial derivative instruments provided that the global exposure to the underlying assets does not exceed in aggregate the investment limits laid down in the Section Investment Restrictions.
+Each Fund may invest, according to its investment policy and within the limits laid down in the Section "Investment Restrictions", in financial derivative instruments provided that the global exposure to the underlying assets does not exceed in aggregate the investment limits laid down in the Section "Investment Restrictions".

-When a Fund invests in index-based financial derivative instruments, these investments do not have to be combined to the limits laid down in the Section Investment Restrictions.
+When a Fund invests in index-based financial derivative instruments, these investments do not have to be combined to the limits laid down in the Section "Investment Restrictions".

-When a Transferable Security or Money Market Instrument embeds a financial derivative instrument, the latter must be taken into account when complying with the requirements of this Section Risk Management Process.
+When a Transferable Security or Money Market Instrument embeds a financial derivative instrument, the latter must be taken into account when complying with the requirements of this Section "Risk Management Process".